divx118/cifs/README.md

 ```
 $ sudo mountcifs stop
 ```
-There are some line comments in the script on where to add you shares.

 NOTE: If you want to see the content of your shares in the chromeos Files app you need to mount them on top of a removable device (USB stick or SD card) ~/Downloads won't work